yuriisuprun/intake-ai-assistant/ANONYMOUS_INTAKE_IMPLEMENTATION.md

 ## Future Enhancements

 1. **Email Notifications**
-   - Notify client when intake is reviewed
+   - Notify client when intake is assigned
    - Notify admin of new submissions

 2. **Intake Templates**